Friday, July 31, 2009

 Peteformation Chocolate Cake Recipe

-I like chocolate cake very much and happened to come across blocks of chocolates being sold at Tesco Mutiara shelf at the baking section.
+This is the way to melt and cook the chocolate toppings I like chocolate cake very much and happened to come across blocks of chocolates being sold at Tesco Mutiara shelf at the baking section.
 I am not good at baking but since I have successfully bake butter cake, I guess I can modify the recipe a little bit to make chocolate cake.
 What I am trying to do is to make chocolate cake from using basic ingredients and not using fancy ingredients.
 This is not a moist type, but the cake turns out quite ok!
 I did not put too much sugar in it because my wife doesn’t like cake that is too sweet!
 Next time around I will try to insert some frozen chocolate chips into the cake to see how it will turn out.
+Here is my recipe for chocolate cake.

 Cake

-Self Raising Flour 4 cups, sifted
+220 gms Self Raising Flour 4 cups,

-Castor Sugar, 80gms (more if you want it to be sweeter)
+sifted Castor Sugar, 80gms (more if you want it to be sweeter)

 Baking powder, 1 teaspoon